NVIDIA/cuda-quantum/docs/sphinx/specification/cudaq/algorithmic_primitives.rst

    However, similar to #1, the values of the sampled qubits always correspond to the values *at the end of the kernel execution*.
-That is - if a qubit is measured in the middle of a kernel and subsequent operations change the state of the qubit, the qubit will be implicity re-measured at the end of the kernel, and that re-measured value is the value that will appear in the :code:`__global__` register.
+That is - if a qubit is measured in the middle of a kernel and subsequent operations change the state of the qubit, the qubit will be implicitly re-measured at the end of the kernel, and that re-measured value is the value that will appear in the :code:`__global__` register.
 For example,